 Projects needing to recruit a fellow could expect to begin from 1st Jan 2020 (subject to contracting and ease of recruitment)

-The 2019 call for Fellowship Applications will close at 5pm on Friday 19th April.
+The 2019 call for Fellowship Applications has now closed.

 For all enquiries please contact Charlotte Bell, Industry Partnerships Manager, Medical Sciences Division Business Development and Partnering Team